 Ojas, according to Ayurveda, is the biological energy that is responsible for our energy, vitality, longevity, immunity, softness and glow.
-During the fall and winter seasons, Vata tends to increase, depleting Ojas in the body and leaving one fatigued, unmotivated, dried out and prone to sickness.
-If you are suffering from feelings of depletion, this recipe is a great way to start to regain your vitality for the fall and winter to come.
+During the fall and winter seasons, Vata tends to increase, depleting Ojas in the body, and leaving one fatigued, unmotivated, dried out, and prone to sickness.
+If you are suffering from feelings of depletion, this recipe is a great way to regain your vitality for the fall and winter to come.

-This particular Ayurvedic recipe is extremely nourishing, sustaining and perfect for these chilly mornings.
-This oatmeal recipe really calms the nervous system and soothes the soul.
-Besides increasing one’s energy, immunity and vitality; this nutritious recipe is packed with vitamins, antioxidants, phytonutrients and loaded with healing properties.
+This breakfast recipe is extremely nourishing, sustaining, and perfect for these cold mornings.
+It will truly calm your nervous system and soothe your soul.
+Besides increasing your energy, immunity, and vitality, this nutritious recipe is packed with vitamins, antioxidants, phytonutrients, and loaded with healing properties.
 This meal is high in fiber, protein, healthy fats, iron, zinc, magnesium, manganese and copper.
-It is anti-inflammatory by nature while lowering cholesterol levels, reducing your risk for heart disease, balancing blood sugar levels and reducing your risk for obesity.
+Wholegrain oats are well known for reducing inflammation, lowering cholesterol levels, reducing your risk for heart disease, balancing blood sugar levels, and reducing your risk for obesity.

 *See doshic variations at the bottom of the page to make this recipe more Kapha-friendly!

 - 3.25 cups water

 - 1/8 teaspoon salt

 - 1 1/2 teaspoons cinnamon powder*